dnaeon/py-vpoller/README.md

 This is how you could use the `vpoller.helpers.zabbix` helper to retrieve a property of a vSphere Object.

-	$ vpoller-client -H vpoller.helpers.zabbix -m datastore.poll -e tcp://localhost:10123 -V vc01.example.org -u <datastore-url> -p summary.capacity
+	$ vpoller-client -H vpoller.helpers.zabbix -m datastore.get -e tcp://localhost:10123 -V vc01.example.org -n <datastore-url> -p summary.capacity

 This would return just the value of the property requested, thus making it easy for integrating into a *Zabbix Item*.

 Possible other usage of the *vPoller Helpers* is an HTML helper, which would return the result in HTML format in order to present the information nicely in a web browser.

-## Discovering ESXi hosts on a vCenter server
+## Discovering ESXi hosts

-This is how you could use vPoller in order to discover all ESXi hosts registered to a vCenter.

-The message we send by using vPoller Client is sent to the vPoller Proxy which in turn will perform load-balancing and dispatch the message to our vPoller Workers.

-Of course all this is transparent to the user as you only need to send your message to the vPoller Proxy.

-Considering that the vPoller Proxy endpoint is at *tcp://localhost:10123* in order to discover the ESXi hosts on vCenter *vc01-test.example.org* you would execute a similar command:
+The method we use for discovering the ESXi hosts is `host.discover`.
+Below is an example command for discovering all ESXi hosts:

 	$ vpoller-client -m host.discover -V vc01-test.example.org -e tcp://localhost:10123

-## Discovering Datastores on a vCenter server
+## Discovering Datastores

-This is how you could use vPoller in order to discover all datastores registered to a vCenter.

-The message we send by using vPoller Client is sent to the vPoller Proxy which in turn will perform load-balancing and dispatch the message to our vPoller Workers.

-Again, all this is transparent to the user as you only need to send your message to the vPoller Proxy and it will be handled properly.

-Considering that the vPoller Proxy endpoint is at *tcp://localhost:10123* in order to discover the datastores on vCenter *vc01-test.example.org* you would execute a similar command:
+The method we use for discovering datastores is `datastore.discover`.
+Below is an example command for discovering all datastores:

 	$ vpoller-client -m datastore.discover -V vc01-test.example.org -e tcp://localhost:10123

+## Discovering Virtual Machines

+The method we use for discovering datastores is `vm.discover`.
+Below is an example command for discovering all Virtual Machines:

+	$ vpoller-client -m vm.discover -V vc01-test.example.org -e tcp://localhost:10123

+## Discovering Datacenters

+The method we use for discovering datacenters is `datacenter.discover`.
+Below is an example command for discovering all datacenters:

+	$ vpoller-clinet -m datacenter.discover -V vc01-test.example.org -e tcp://localhost:10123

+## Discovering Clusters

+The method we use for discovering clusters is `cluster.discover`.
+Below is an example command for discovering all clusters:

+	$ vpoller-clinet -m cluster.discover -V vc01-test.example.org -e tcp://localhost:10123

 ## Polling vSphere Object Properties